robcalcroft/opsview-adverts/README.md

 #### Why use a JSON file instead of a static S3 URL?
 - Caching issues are common, especially when dealing with international users who could be served an out of date advert.
 Instead this solution uses a base64 encoded unique filename to mitigate this issue.
-- The JSON file allows us to add conditions to adverts being shown, for example showing certain adverts for certain device types, Opview Monitor versions or being able to gloablly control whether adverts are shown, without a crude solution of removing the assets.
+- The JSON file allows us to add conditions to adverts being shown, for example showing certain adverts for certain device types, Opsview Monitor versions or being able to globally control whether adverts are shown, without a crude solution of removing the assets.

 ## Install
 1. Clone this repo